 Feral pigs are strongly associated with livestock.
-Over 80% (118,000 km2) of Pantanal lands are cattle ranches and only 2.5% is formally protected in national and state parks and in private protected areas (Harris et al. 2005; Seidl et al. 1999).
-Historically, many authors argue that traditional livestock plays an important role in the maintenance of the parkland physiognomy of the Pantanal and low density cattle ranching is considered an ecologically sound and sustainable management method (Alho et al. 1988; Junk et al. 2006; Pott & Pott 2004).
-Therefore, it is impossible to make an efficient plan for the conservation of the Pantanal without the inclusion of ranchers and their properties (Harris et al. 2005).
-Nevertheless, over the past 30 years the traditional livestock practices have been replaced by more intensive ones and ranchers have planted exotic pastures in forest areas cleared in order to increase cattle stocking rates (Alho et al. 1988; Oliveira et al. 2013; Seidl et al. 2001).
+Over 80% (118,000 km2) of Pantanal lands are cattle ranches and only 2.5% is formally protected in national and state parks and in private protected areas (Harris et al., 2005; Seidl, Davila & Silva, 1999).
+Historically, many authors argue that traditional livestock plays an important role in the maintenance of the parkland physiognomy of the Pantanal and low density cattle ranching is considered an ecologically sound and sustainable management method (Alho, Lacher & Goncalves, 1988; Junk et al., 2006; Pott & Pott, 2004).
+Therefore, it is impossible to make an efficient plan for the conservation of the Pantanal without the inclusion of ranchers and their properties (Harris et al., 2005).
+Nevertheless, over the past 30 years the traditional livestock practices have been replaced by more intensive ones and ranchers have planted exotic pastures in forest areas cleared in order to increase cattle stocking rates (Alho, Lacher & Goncalves, 1988; Oliveira, Cordeiro & Hasenack, 2013; Seidl, Silva & Moraes, 2001).
 In the long run, however, these actions may be reversed against the ranchers.
-The reduction of natural areas and increase of environmental degradation due to the intensification of livestock in the region has certainly favored the growth of feral hog populations and this should result in large economic losses by damaged crops and husbandry (Barrios-Garcia & Ballari 2012; Bieber & Ruf 2005; Gabor et al. 2001).
-Feral pigs are known in the Pantanal and in other regions to cause damage to large areas of grassland by foraging activity (Desbiez et al. 2009; Mayer & Brisbin 2009; Sicuro & Oliveira 2002).
+The reduction of natural areas and increase of environmental degradation due to the intensification of livestock in the region has certainly favored the growth of feral hog populations and this should result in large economic losses by damaged crops and husbandry (Barrios-Garcia & Ballari, 2012; Bieber & Ruf, 2005; Gabor, Hellgren & Silvy, 2001).
+Feral pigs are known in the Pantanal and in other regions to cause damage to large areas of grassland by foraging activity (Desbiez et al., 2009; Mayer & Brisbin, 2009; Sicuro & Oliveira, 2002).
 In the study area, large extensions of native and exotic pastures were completely wiped out (Fig. 6), with virtually no fodder for cattle or native grazers.
-Additionally, the high predation of eggs and native animals certainly are just some of the direct consequences of the increased density of feral pigs in these pasture areas (Barrios-Garcia & Ballari 2012).
+Additionally, the high predation of eggs and native animals certainly are just some of the direct consequences of the increased density of feral pigs in these pasture areas (Barrios-Garcia & Ballari, 2012).